 Uni Pasta (Sea Urchin Cacio e Pepe) is a rich and creamy twist on traditional cacio e pepe.
 This uni pasta recipe features cheesy noodles, buttery sea urchin, and strips of salty nori (seaweed).
-It's an opulent seafood pasta perfect for entertaining or a date night at home.
+It's an decadent seafood pasta perfect for entertaining or a date night at home.

 This uni pasta was inspired by our other rich twist on cacio e pepe, Cacio e Pepe with Burrata.
 Uni cacio e pepe incorporates sea urchin in the creamy sauce and on top of each serving.
 Uni, pronounced as "oo-nee", is the Japanese word for sea urchin.
 It has a custard-like texture and a light sweet and salty flavor.
 In Japanese cuisine, this delicacy is typically enjoyed as nigiri sushi and sashimi.
 Its delicate texture is perfect for this uni pasta.